Teen Counseling in Seattle

 Sometimes it seems like parents and teenagers speak different languages.
 Let us translate!
 We speak fluent parent and are versed at really listening to teens and adolescents.
-At Anchor Light Therapy Collective we provide therapy for teens and their families.
+At Anchor Light Therapy Collective we provide therapy for young adults and their families.
 Seriously, we are here to help.

 The teenage years can be really hard and full of things that feel uncomfortable or tricky to talk about with parents, or even close friends.
 Issues that can arise in teen counseling include depression, anxiety, feelings of social isolation, sexual identity questions, substance use, low self-esteem, and school related stress, like test anxiety.
 These may not be issues that teens feel comfortable addressing with a parent, friend, or teacher.
 This is when a trained Adolescent therapist can help.
 At Anchor Light Therapy Collective we have skilled clinicians who take the time to connect.